Don't miss our holiday offer - up to 50% OFF!

 Model: STB-98010

-All the functionality of a power rack in a more compact footprint.
+Same 500 lb capacity, same 14-gauge steel — just takes up less space in your garage.
 Open-front design gives you easy bar access while still providing safety catches and a reinforced pull-up station.
 Four weight storage posts keep your plates organized and off the floor.
-Same 500 lb capacity, same heavy-duty steel — just takes up less space in your garage.
+All the function, smaller footprint.

 Steelbody Power Tower